 This spring has several hot pools with vibrant blue water cascading down a mountain.
 The waterfalls that form from it are just beautiful!

-Reaching this Spring require a bit of a hike but you will not regret it!
+Reaching this Spring requires a bit of a hike, but you will not regret it!

 Washington's Sol Duc Hot Springs

-Located in Olympic National Park is easy to access and perfect for the whole family.
+Located in Olympic National Park in the state of Washington, it is easy to access and perfect for the whole family.

 The hot springs are just a small part of the amenities offered by the park.

-The site features three different mineral hot spring soaking pools and one freshwater pool.
+The site features three mineral hot spring soaking pools and one freshwater pool.